-Man who wore horns at riot apologies for storming Capitol
+Man who wore horns at riot apologizes for storming Capitol

 Since being jailed, Chansley has had two instances in which he wasn’t eating because the detention facilities where he was being held didn’t serve organic food.

-He lost 20 pounds during the latest starvation episode.
+He lost 20 pounds (9 kilograms) during the latest starvation episode.
 Chansley, who calls himself the “QAnon Shaman,” said he has been following such a diet for eight years while practicing Shamanism.

 Last week, a judge ordered corrections officials to provide Chansley with organic food.
 He was later moved to a jail in Virginia after the District of Columbia Department of Corrections said it couldn’t honor the court’s order to feed him organic food.